 \begin{example} Consider the code $\C = \{\mathbf{123},\mathbf{34}, 12, 13, 23, 1,2,3,4,\emptyset\}$, and note that $\C$ is a simplicial complex.
-The figure below shows a realization of $\C$ in $\R^2$ with closed convex sets, as well as possible choices of points $p_c$ for $c\in \C$ as used in the proof above.
+The lefthand side of the figure below shows a realization of $\C$ in $\R^2$ with closed convex sets, as well as possible choices of points $p_c$ for $c\in \C$ as used in the proof above.
 The righthand side shows the open realization given in the proof above, which results from adding a small $\varepsilon$-ball to each $V_i$.

 \end{example}

 Can the above techniques be extended to realizations of codes that are not simplicial complexes?
 The answer in general is no, even for intersection complete codes, a fact which was first observed implicitly in the results of \cite{sunflowers, obstructions}.
 Corollary \ref{cor:exponential} will yield a plethora of examples of intersection complete codes on $n$ neurons that are closed convex in $\R^{n-1}$, but not open convex in $\R^{n-1}$.
 For such codes, adding an $\varepsilon$-ball to sets in a closed realization in $\R^{n-1}$ will always fail to produce an open realization.